tractorcow-farm/silverstripe-fluent/docs/en/domain-configuration.md

 # Domain Configuration

-While fluent may be tested locally using the default routing pattern, when deployed live it can be configured to associate certain domain names with specific locales.
+While Fluent may be tested locally using the default routing pattern, when deployed live it can be configured to associate certain domain names with specific locales.
 Each domain may in this way act as a subsite, each of which has its own default locale, sublocales, while still acting as a single multi-domain application.

 ## Example

-For example, your website may have the following urls locally:
+For example, your website may have the following URLs locally:

  * http://localhost/mysite/ (en_US default locale)
  * http://localhost/mysite/es_US/